Skip to main content

 Beyond traditional hormone replacement, specific peptide therapies offer additional avenues for supporting metabolic function and overall well-being, which can indirectly influence SHBG levels or mitigate the effects of its dysregulation.
 These therapies are often sought by active adults and athletes aiming for anti-aging benefits, muscle gain, fat loss, and improved sleep quality.

-Key peptides in this category include Sermorelin and Ipamorelin / CJC-1295, which stimulate the natural release of from the pituitary gland.
+Key peptides in this category include Sermorelin and Ipamorelin / CJC-1295, which stimulate the natural release of growth hormone from the pituitary gland.
 Tesamorelin is another peptide known for its specific action in reducing visceral fat.
 Hexarelin and MK-677 (Ibutamoren) also promote growth hormone secretion through different mechanisms.
 These peptides, by improving metabolic parameters and body composition, can indirectly support a healthier hormonal environment.

 Other targeted peptides address specific concerns that may arise or be exacerbated by hormonal imbalances.
 PT-141 (Bremelanotide) is utilized for sexual health, addressing issues of libido and sexual function.
 Pentadeca Arginate (PDA) is a peptide recognized for its properties in tissue repair, accelerating healing processes, and modulating inflammatory responses.
 While not directly influencing SHBG, these peptides address symptoms or conditions that can coexist with or be worsened by unaddressed hormonal dysregulation.